tahoma2d/tahoma2d_docs/source/managing_projects.rst

     2. Type ``regedit``  in the text box and click OK.
 This will open the Registry Editor application.

-    3. Navigate to the ``HKEY_LOCAL_MACHINE\SOFTWARE\Tahoma\Tahoma`` and double-click TOONZPROJECTS in the right part of the window: the Edit String dialog opens.
+    3. Navigate to the ``HKEY_LOCAL_MACHINE\SOFTWARE\Tahoma\Tahoma`` and double-click TOONZPROJECTS in the right part of the panel: the Edit String dialog opens.

     4. Enter the new path for the projectroot.